The HERBERT HAMBER Home Page

 Quantum Gravitation - The Feynman Path Integral Approach (Springer Publishing, Berlin & New York, 2009, 342 pp.), [link to book page].

 Gravitational Wilson Loop in Discrete Gravity (with R.M.
-Williams), (paper), submitted to the Physical Review D .
+Williams), (paper), published in Physical Review D (paper).

 Quantum Gravity on the Lattice (December 2008, 63 pp.), in "Quantum Gravity: Challenges and Perspectives" , Bad Honnef, April 2008, edited by Hermann Nicolai, General Relativity and Gravitation journal special issue (paper); published version here.